-There is always a time after crisis.
+There’s always a time after crisis.

-Because as we’ve learned from the mostly deserted streets of Sydney over the last 10 weeks, if there were an actual apocalypse (think Mad Max or 12 Monkeys of Walking Dead style), there would still be joggers and dog walkers out and about.
+Because as we’ve learned from the mostly deserted streets of Sydney over the last 10 weeks, if there were an actual apocalypse (think Mad Max, 12 Monkeys or Walking Dead style), people would still want products delivered to their doorstep.

 The origins of the last mile

 But interestingly, it didn’t start as an e-Commerce term.
 It actually comes from the telecoms industry.